soumabho01/backend/Readme.md

-it was told it'd be a proff level project
+i was told it'd be a proff level project
 -